ivan-kleshnin/subjective-fullstack/content/environments-and-configurations.md

 Also encryptions can be brute-forced.

-So the better solution is to store the whole env inside OS environment variables in production (app `user` specific) and possibly rely on more convenient files in other enviroments.
+So the better solution is to store the whole env inside OS environment variables in production (app `user` specific) and possibly rely on more convenient files in other environments.

 ## Links